 This is a special festival which cannot be missed!
-Prizes and prize money, whilst not just the 'focal' point of the Championships, will amaze you, and will make your participation worthwhile.
+Prizes and prize money, whilst not just the 'focal' point of the Championships, will amaze you. and will make your participation worthwhile.

-Rewarding cash prizes, and other major prizes as well as memorable trophies will be presented to overall champions and to other event winners.
+Rewarding cash prizes, and other major prizes as well as memorable trophies will be presented to overall champions and to other event winners,

-Events of this nature would not be possible if it were not for the generous support of our sponsors, some of whom are: Mulwala and Dist.
-Services club, Capri Country Club, Moira Tourism, Yarrawonga Arts Council, Leeton Rice Growers, Lakeside Caravan Park, Corowa Shire, J. Richards, Central Motor Inn, CWA of Yarrawonga, Carters Pest Control, Historical Society and T & P King.
+Events of this nature would not be support of our sponsors, some of whom are: Mulwala and Dist.
+Services club.
+Capri Country Club, Moira Tourism, Yarrawonga Arts Council: Lecton Rice Growers, Lakeside Caravan Park: Corowa Shire, J. Richards, Central Motor Inn, CWA of Yarrawonga, Carters Pest Control, Historical Society and T & P King.
 We sincerely thank them for their generosity and support.